stograde/stograde/docs/USAGE.md

 See `man git-rev-parse` for more information on what a GIT\_DATE is.

 `--workers` controls the amount of parallelization.
-It defaults to the number of cores in your machine.
+It defaults to the number of logical processors in your machine.
 `-w1` will disable the process pool entirely, which is helpful for debugging.

 `--web` starts a web server to view programs created for the SD_app React app